BenSampo/laravel-enum/README.md

    - `Enum::coerce()`: If only values were passed, you can replace it with `tryFrom()`.
       If keys or instances could also be passed, you might need additional logic to cover this.
    - `Enum::getDescription()`: Implement an alternative.

+1. TODO no longer necessary?
+   Review direct uses of the enums constant.
+   If they are used in places where enum instances are also accepted, leave them.
+   If their internal value is needed, add `->value`.

 ## Enum Library